gingerbeardman/gingerbeardman.github.io/_posts/2022-05-05-one-click-restore-of-the-most-recent-time-machine-backup-of-a-file.md

 ---
 layout: post
-title: Restoring the most recent copy of a file from Time Machine
+title: One-click restore of the most recent Time Machine backup of a file
 tags:
 - macos
 - timemachine